-Looking at monthly car sales figures, you'll see that the Toyota HiLux perpetually ranks as the best-selling ute with Australia's car-buying public.
+Looking at monthly car sales figures, you'll see that the Toyota HiLux is almost always the best-selling ute.
 Behind the HiLux sits the Ford Ranger, but the gap is closing every month.
 Let's compare the two popular utes.

 The Toyota HiLux was launched in 1968 and came to Australia shortly afterwards.
 It's the only ute to have ever travelled to both world poles.
 HiLux utes have also taken part in the Dakar Rally.
 Staggeringly, after 50 years in production, more than 17.7 million HiLux models have been sold across the globe, and Oceania lays claim to 5.7% of those sales.

 It has a reputation as an ultra-tough, rugged and stout pick-up.
 Toyota plays this up with outlandish adverts like this one shown in New Zealand.

 Nowadays, Toyota's ute is consistently the most popular vehicle overall for new car sales in Australia.
 It has held the crown as the highest in-demand commercial vehicle for 20 consecutive years.